ibm-cloud-docs/containers/cs_clusters.md

 6. Verify that you are connected to the private network through a VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.

+7. Get the command to set the environment variable and download the Kubernetes configuration files.
+    ```
+    ibmcloud ks cluster-config --cluster <cluster_name_or_ID>
+    ```
+    {: pre}
+    When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.

+    Example for OS X:
+    ```
+    export KUBECONFIG=/Users/<user_name>/.bluemix/plugins/container-service/clusters/mycluster/kube-config-prod-dal10-mycluster.yml
+    ```
+    {: screen}

+8. Optional: If you have both the public and private service endpoints enabled, update your local Kubernetes configuration file to use the private service endpoint.
+By default, the public service endpoint is downloaded to the configuration file.
+  1. Navigate to the `kubeconfig` directory and open the file.
+    ```
+    cd /Users/<user_name>/.bluemix/plugins/container-service/clusters/<cluster_name> && nano touch kube-config-prod-dal10-mycluster.yml
+    ```
+    {: pre}
+  2. Edit your Kubernetes configuration file to add the word `private` to the service endpoint URL.
+For example, in the Kubernetes configuration file `kube-config-prod-dal10-mycluster.yml`, the server field might look like `server: https://c1.us-east.containers.cloud.ibm.com:30426`.
+You can change this URL to the private service endpoint URL by changing the server field to `server: https://c1.private.us-east.containers.cloud.ibm.com:30426`.
+  3. Repeat these steps each time that you run `ibmcloud ks cluster-config`.

+9. Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

-7. Verify that the `kubectl` commands run properly with your cluster through the private service endpoint by checking the Kubernetes CLI server version.
+10. Verify that the `kubectl` commands run properly with your cluster through the private service endpoint by checking the Kubernetes CLI server version.
   ```
   kubectl version --short
   ```